 One of the most frequent questions an artist gets asked is "where do you get your inspiration from"?
 My answer is most often "everywhere".
 Nearly everything is see is filtered through the lens of a potential painting or composition, interpreted through my sense of color and desire to catch something fleeting and give it a moment in time.
 Hopefully the spark I see is captured in a two-dimensional representational piece of artwork, that has a life of its own.
 Nature, for me, is the greatest teacher, and offers a continual seasonal display of color filled nuances and potential palettes to draw from.

 I enjoy the process of storytelling through paint.
 It makes my heart sing.
-It makes me deeply content to see another person revel in my story for a moment.
+It makes me deeply content to see another person revel in a shared story for a moment.
 I love the expression and exploration of finding what to say, and how to say it.
 Often times, words can be an awkward attempt to illuminate what is in one’s inner landscape, and as an artist, I try to turn my insides, out, and allow them to have a voice of their own.

 Thank You for stopping to listen~

 Katharina Magdalena Short